Who is the serpent in Genesis, and is it an actual snake?

 And can they return themselves to normal size after they have shrunk?

 A commenter accuses me of turning Genesis 6:1-4 into science fiction.

 Some hermeneutical and exegetical thoughts about the sons of God and the Nephilim.

 What does the Lord say about homosexuality?

 A response to a friend’s questions on Facebook.

 Did Aaron’s staff actually turn into a crocodile?

 Most translations say it turned into a snake.
-Are they right?
+I think they are right—a crocodile is not in view—given both the inter-textual and socio-religious evidence.

 Inerrancy without the weasels

 Why do formulations of inerrancy always seem to conceal the most important issue?